nufi-official/fcl-web3auth-plugin/README.md

 ### `init(args: InitArgs): void`

 Initialize the package with the specified arguments.
-This method in the background initialized the Web3Auth connection with the `Plug n Play` method, through the `OpenLogin` adapter.
+This method in the background initialized the Web3Auth integration with the `Plug n Play` project.
+It will perform the user login through the `OpenLogin` adapter.
 More info can be found in [Web3Auth docs](https://web3auth.io/docs/sdk/web/no-modal/usage)

 - `clientId`: The client ID for authentication.
 [Create a web3auth account](https://dashboard.web3auth.io/) (it's free) and create a project.
 Choose your project name, pick environment (`network` parameter), for "Chain" select "Any other chain".
 You will get a client id specific your application.
 - `network`: The Web3AuthNetwork to connect to (`mainnet`, `testnet`, or any other [Web3Auth network](https://web3auth.io/docs/dashboard-setup/get-client-id), not to be confused with Flow blockchain mainnet/testnet!)